AET-CS/aet-cs.github.io/white/ML/calendar.md

 		- [Matrix inversion](./lessons/inversion.pdf)
 		- Custom idea (propose something!)
 		- Note: the value of the extension is always its *uniqueness*.
 If everybody in class turns in essentially the same solution for an optional assignment, its value degrades to zero.
 These are a chance to explore something interesting and to be original and creative!
+- 9/17/2024 (Tuesday) Closing thoughts on Gaussian Elimination, Matrix Inversion.
+Gaussian Biography presentation (???).
+Class activity: Work on [Running Time Analysis lab](./lessons/Running_Time_Analysis.ipynb), in which running times of 4 different matrix multiply algorithms are considered.
+Discussion of pandas topics such as filtering and manipulating data and plotting using pandas.plot.